 Whether you’re a wine fan or not, vistas of green vineyards sprawling over the slopes of rolling hills are very typical French landscapes.
 One of the things I love about Champagne is that there are no fences demarking parcels of land, just stone markers, almost like mini tombstones, to designate who owns which rows of vines – spotting one for your favourite name from the car is the Champagne version of Eye-Spy!…and of course a photo stop is de-rigour.

 Croissants for breakfast are, of course, an essential on any French holiday, but visit any good artisan bakery and you’ll find there is so much more to discover:

 And as variety is the spice of life, you’ll get to try different pastries at breakfast each morning of your cruise.

-Ok so you won't see Paris during your cruise, but as we pick you up and drop you off in the city it's the perfect opportunity to spend an extra few days exploring the city.
-Whether it's your first visit or your tenth, there is always something new to discover.
+Ok so you won’t see Paris during your cruise, but it’s the perfect opportunity to spend an extra few days exploring the city. either before or after you come aboard.
+Whether it’s your first visit or your tenth, there is always something new to discover.